 If you have been injured because of the negligence or fault of a state, local or even federal entity, you need the right legal help.
-This can be a dangerous highway, street or sidewalk; it can be a public employee whose actions or inaction cause you harm:
+This can be a dangerous highway, street or sidewalk, or it can be a public employee whose actions or inaction caused you harm.
+Examples include:

 - Guard rails and/or median barriers damaged or missing

 - Incorrect ditching or drainage causing water to pool on roadway

 - Gravel on roadway

 - Failure to warn of road hazards

 - Black ice

 - Unreasonable delay in repairing unsafe roadway conditions

 - Sight distance obstruction

 - Unsafe fixed objects